 The reindeer, too, graze on the mushrooms and turn into beasts who can fly.
-A big red man and flying reindeer in Lapland?
+A big, red man and flying reindeer in Lapland?
 Sound familiar?

 Though this theory seems to tick a lot of boxes, there are of course many other versions — many with a long history.

-Good to know?
-Or might it be better not to know?
+Might it be better not to know?

 Ho Ho Ho

 Only by knowing the origins of a story can we judge its real value.
 Many myths are harmful — such as the Victorian myth that being chilly gives you a cold.
 Many deaths could have been avoided by allowing people more fresh air.

 On the other hand, knowing the background of a story can often, at best, be irrelevant and, at worst, destroy the pleasure.
 In order to enjoy the contemporary version, nobody needs to know that Little Red Riding Hood started as a vampire myth.